Discover the world through travel & beyond!

 City Putt (Photo credit: Infrogmation of New Orleans, CC BY-SA 4.0 https://creativecommons.org/licenses/by-sa/4.0)

-The Audubon Zoo was named one of the best zoos in America in the USA TODAY 10Best Readers' Choice travel award contest.
+The Audubon Zoo was named one of the best zoos in the U.S. in the USA TODAY 10Best Readers’ Choice travel award contest in 2023.
 Set on 50 acres, the Audubon Zoo is home to 1,700 animals representing more than 350 species.

 In addition to seeing the many animal residents, kids love the zoo's multiple playgrounds, the Endangered Species Carousel, and the Cool Zoo splash park with its Gator Run lazy river.